The definitive guide to Led Zeppelin’s corporate empire

 Superhype Music

 On March 5, 1974 another Superhype company was set up in the UK: Superhype Music.
-It has since been shut down.
+It has since been shut down, likely around 1985.

 It’s possible that another company with this name was already set up in 1968 and already shut down by 1974, however.
 When Jimmy Page registered as a director of Superhype Tapes in 1968, he disclosed the other companies he was a director of: Superhype Music, Superhype Company and Jimmy Page Enterprises.